Monday, November 14, 2016

 What do you do when 6 CHP patrol cars pull up behind you?
 Lunch.

 I met Ronan, another detective, a few years ago on one of my trips out east.
 He rides a cool Indian motorcycle and will meet me at Plata’s for lunch.
 As I pull up to Plata’s, there is a CHP patrol car directly behind me.
-Then, there are four more patrol cars that pull up within seconds.
-It seems that they were there for a lunch celebration and I thought the worst.
+Then, four more patrol cars pull up within seconds.
+It seemed that they were there for a lunch celebration and I thought the worst.

 Ronan's Indian Vintage.